Measuring the frequency dynamics of financial connectedness and systemic risk: Systemic risk in the US financial sector

+Interestingly, since the total connectedness increases from the beginning of 2015 until the end of the studied period, the increase is driven by all of the components.
+Hence, market participants process the shock responses homogeneously during this period.

-Figure~\ref{fig:intermarket_heat} contains the same information as the right part of Figure~\ref{fig:intermarket} but shows the time-frequency dynamics from a different point of view, which serves as a helpful complementary visualization.
-In this figure, frequency bands form colored ribbons, where color shows the strength of the connection, whereas the horizontal axis still holds time.
-One can view this representation as looking at the three-dimensional space of connectedness at time and frequency domains from the top, where the third axis showing the strength of connectedness at each time-frequency point is highlighted by color.
-The heat map representation is useful because one can more clearly see the decomposition of the connectedness into time-frequency space.
-The interpretation is the same as in the right part of Figure~\ref{fig:intermarket} described in the previous paragraph.
-In addition, Figure~\ref{fig:bootabs} in the Appendix shows a larger format picture with a $(5\%, 95\%)$ confidence band of the decomposition estimated by the bootstrap.
+Figure~\ref{fig:intermarket_heat} contains the same information as Figure~\ref{fig:intermarket} (b) but shows the time-frequency dynamics from a different point of view, which serves as a helpful complementary visualization.
+In this figure, frequency bands form coloured ribbons, where the colour shows the strength of the connection, whereas the horizontal axis still holds time.
+One can view this representation as the three-dimensional space of connectedness at the time and frequency domains from the top, where the third axis showing the strength of connectedness at each time-frequency point is highlighted by colour.
+The heat map representation is useful because it more clearly visualizes the decomposition of the connectedness into time-frequency space.
+The interpretation is the same as Figure~\ref{fig:intermarket} (b) described in the previous paragraph.
+In addition, Figure~\ref{fig:bootabs} in the appendix \ref{app:tabsandfigs} shows a larger format picture with a $(5\%, 95\%)$ confidence band of the decomposition estimated by the bootstrap.
 The confidence band is sufficiently tight around the estimate to be informative.
 The confidence bands for other decompositions are also contained therein and are not described.

-Economically, periods with connectedness being created in high frequencies are periods when financial markets seem to process information rapidly, and a shock to one asset in the system will have an impact mainly in the short-term cyclical behavior (with frequency response at high frequencies).
-If the connections come from the opposite part of the cross-spectral density, lower frequencies, it suggests that shocks are being transmitted for longer periods (with frequency response at low frequencies mainly).
-This behavior may be attributed to fundamental changes in investors’ expectations, which affect the systemic risk in the longer term.
-These expectations are then transmitted to surrounding assets in the portfolio.
-In a financial system where asset prices are driven by consumption growth with different cyclical components, shocks with heterogeneous responses create linkages with various degree of persistence and, hence, various sources of system-wide connectedness and systemic risk.
 Our results indicate that when evaluating the systemic risk of a financial system, we should pay attention to short-, medium- and long-term linkages because they all play important roles in the system and tell us a different story of what is occurring.
-Before making further conclusions about the nature of connectedness in US financial markets, we look deeper into its sources.
+Before making further conclusions about the nature of the connectedness in US financial markets, we look deeper into its sources.